-- Any student who has failed one or more core courses listed below during the 9th 12th grade years may apply for admission. - Student, parent or guardian, counselor and administrator must sign the MADISON CITY Contract for Success. - Payment will be required upon registration. - If the final grade earned in a core course required for graduation was between 50% 64%, then a series of diagnostic tests will determine the specific standards to be mastered to obtain credit. - Satisfactory completion of the course will result in a final grade of 70. - Credits recovered will be denoted on the transcript with a CR and the previously earned failing grade will remain on the transcript and both will be calculated into the overall Grade Point Average. - Students may be removed from the Credit Recovery program at the discretion of the administrator supervising the program for circumstances involving serious or repeated misbehavior or failure to make adequate progress towards meeting remediation requirements. - Student who do not qualify for Credit Recovery or cannot complete a Credit Recovery program under these guidelines will be required to repeat the failed course covering all applicable standards and attending the total number of required instructional hours. - Student must attend a minimum of 8 hours of class. - Credit Recovery coursework is not approved for eligibility through the NCAA clearinghouse.
+- Any student who has failed one or more core courses listed below during the 9th 12th grade years may apply for admission. - Student, parent or guardian, counselor and administrator must sign the MADISON CITY Contract for Success. - Payment will be required upon registration. - If the final grade earned in a core course required for graduation was between 40% 64%, then a series of diagnostic tests will determine the specific standards to be mastered to obtain credit. - Satisfactory completion of the course will result in a final grade of 70. - Credits recovered will be denoted on the transcript with a CR and the previously earned failing grade will remain on the transcript and both will be calculated into the overall Grade Point Average. - Students may be removed from the Credit Recovery program at the discretion of the administrator supervising the program for circumstances involving serious or repeated misbehavior or failure to make adequate progress towards meeting remediation requirements. - Student who do not qualify for Credit Recovery or cannot complete a Credit Recovery program under these guidelines will be required to repeat the failed course covering all applicable standards and attending the total number of required instructional hours. - Credit Recovery coursework is not approved for eligibility through the NCAA clearinghouse.